By Matthew B. Cox

 “I appreciate your candor.”

-DURING THE TRIAL, Blayne was locked up in a freezing cold U.S. Marshals’ holding cell waiting to be called as a government witness.
+DURING THE TRIAL, Sebastian was locked up in a freezing cold U.S. Marshals’ holding cell waiting to be called as a government witness.
 He’d been debriefed, regarding the Capital Blu Ponzi scheme, by AUSA Wernick and Agent Searle over two years earlier, while at the Federal Correctional Institution in Bastrop, Texas.

-One of the more interesting aspects of the interviews, according to the MOIs, is the fact that Blayne admitted to having several offshore accounts at HSBC Bank in the Philippines, Provident Bank in Belize, Lloyds of London Bank in the U.K. and Saxo Bank in Denmark—all of which are subject to U.S. reporting.
+One of the more interesting aspects of the interviews, according to the MOIs, is the fact that Sebastian admitted to having several offshore accounts at HSBC Bank in the Philippines, Provident Bank in Belize, Lloyds of London Bank in the U.K. and Saxo Bank in Denmark—all of which are subject to U.S. reporting.
 However, he didn’t mention the existence of the PFG segregated customer account at Chase Bank.

 While the confidence man sat in the cold concrete box trying to eat a bologna sandwich with his wrists shackled, Donovan was upstairs sitting at the defense table, listening to Damien and the prosecutors, characterize him as a co-conspirator.
 Helplessly watching his attorney botch the trial.